mlehotay/ier/IER/IER-theory.md

 ---

-### **5.3 Coherent Intrinsic Tension**

-Not all intrinsic constraint sustains experience.

-* too little → flatness or non-experience
-* coherent intrinsic tension → vivid, stable experience
-* excessive or incoherent tension → fragmentation, collapse, dissociation

-Experience occupies a bounded regime of **maximal sustainable coherence under intrinsic constraint**.

----

 ## **6. Categorical Onset of Experience**

-### **6.1 Gradual Organizational Buildup**

-The organizational precursors to experience may accumulate **gradually**:

-* slack reduction
-* increasing coupling density
-* deepening interdependence
-* narrowing arbitration pathways

-These changes are continuous and lawful.

----

-### **6.2 Regime Transition**

-> **Experience itself does not gradually emerge.**

-Experience begins **only** when intrinsic constraint becomes:
+Experience begins **categorically**, when intrinsic constraint becomes:

 * unavoidable
 * globally binding
 * system-defining

-At that point, the system undergoes a **categorical dynamical regime transition** into a Unified Experiential Field.
+At that point, the system undergoes a **dynamical regime transition** into a Unified Experiential Field.

-There is no faint, partial, proto-, or smeared experience prior to this transition.

----

-### **6.3 Phase-Like Analogy**

-The onset of experience is analogous to:

-* ignition
-* percolation
-* lasing
-* turbulence
-* superconductivity

-In each case:

-* control parameters vary smoothly
-* a threshold is crossed
-* system behavior changes categorically

-IER locates experience **on the far side of such a threshold**.
+Prior organization, slack reduction, or interdependence buildup may prepare the system, but **experience itself emerges suddenly once the threshold is crossed**.

 ---